-If you’re not technical to do it at your own.
+If you’re not technical to do it on your own.
 Then, you can contact the support team of your hosting provider and ask them to disable directory indexing on your site.
 So, I believe all the hosting providers will do it free of cost for you.

 #2 Keep WordPress Core, Plugins & Themes Updated

 WordPress is an open-source web software which is regularly maintained and updated by a team of developers and contributors.

 By default, WordPress automatically installs minor updates.
 You need to manually update the major releases from WordPress.

-There are thousands of plugins and themes available on WordPress Plugins and Themes directory respectively that you can install on your website with a single click.
+There are thousands of plugins and themes available freely on WordPress Plugins and Themes directory respectively that you can install on your website with a single click.
 These plugins and themes are maintained by third-party developers who regularly release updates as well.

 These WordPress updates are crucial for the security and stability of your WordPress site.
 You need to make sure that your WordPress core, plugins, and theme are up to date on your WordPress websites.

-Alternatively, if you’re running out of time managing content and marketing, then I would suggest you to use services like InfiniteWP and ManageWP for automating all the updates within a single dashboard.
+Alternatively, if you’re running out of time managing content and marketing, then I would suggest you use services like InfiniteWP and ManageWP for automating all the updates within a single dashboard.

 #3 Use Strong Passwords

-The most common WordPress hacking attempts use stolen passwords or weak passwords.
+The most common WordPress hacking attempts to use stolen passwords or weak passwords.
 You can make that difficult by using stronger passwords that are unique for your website.
-Not just for WordPress admin area, but also for FTP accounts, Database, hosting account, and even for your professional email address.
+Not just for the WordPress admin area, but also for FTP accounts, Database, hosting account, and even for your professional email address.

-The main reason behind why beginners don’t like using strong passwords is because they’re hard to remember.
+The main reason why beginners don’t like using strong passwords is that they’re hard to remember.
 The good thing is you don’t need to remember passwords anymore.
 You can use a password manager such as DashLane and LastPass.

-Another way to reduce the risk is by providing access of WordPress admin to only those persons you trust and are part of your team considering the user roles and capabilities in WordPress.
+Another way to reduce the risk is by providing access to the WordPress admin to only those persons you trust and are part of your team considering the user roles and capabilities in WordPress.